hatamiarash7/Mongo-With-Auth/README.md

 ## Customization

-There are a number of environment variables which you can specify to customize the username and passwords of your users.
+There are multiple environment variables which you can specify to customize the username and passwords of your users.

 - With Dockerfile